Understanding the 1P- and 2S-wave nucleon resonances within the extended Lee-Friedrichs Model: theoretical framework

 The Lee-Friedrichs model describes how resonance phenomena occur when a discrete bare state couples to a continuum state~\cite{Lee:1954iq,Friedrichs:1948}.
 When extended to a more general version with multiple continuum states and with multiple discrete states, the model remains to be exactly solvable and satisfies the unitarity of the $S$-matrix so that it has a more general phenomenological application in hadron physics~\cite{Xiao:2015gra,Xiao:2016dsx,Xiao:2016mon,Xiao:2023lpv}.
 When we consider a discrete bare state coupled with multiple continuum states~(or called scattering channels), the total Hamiltonian is given by $H = H_0 + V$, where $H_{0}$ represents the free Hamiltonian and $V$ the interaction term.
 The free Hamiltonian is expressed as

-where $|1\rangle$ and $|E ,i\rangle $ denote the discrete state and the $i$-th continuum state, respectively.
-The index $i$ labels the quantum numbers of a given continuum state, including the particle species, total spin $S$ and orbital angular momentum $L$.
+where $|1\rangle$ and $|E ,i\rangle $ denote the discrete state and the $i$-th continuum state, respectively. {The normalization conditions for the bare states are

+} The index $i$ labels the quantum numbers of a given continuum state, including the particle species, total spin $S$ and orbital angular momentum $L$.
 We denote the bare mass of the discrete state by $m_{0}$ while $\omega_{{\rm th,i}}$ represents the energy threshold of the $i$-th continuum state.
 The interaction term is expressed as

 where the coupling between $|1\rangle$ and $|E_{i}\rangle$ is characterized by a vertex function $f_{i}(E)$ .
 The conservation of the total angular momentum and its third component is implicit.
 Solving the eigenvalue problem